cjcwallace/personal-website/README.md

 I wanted to write the site from scratch using Django/DRF on the backend and React on the frontend to expand my skillset and keep myself working on a project that uses relevant, modern technologies.

+See what I've been working on at https://cameronwallace.net

 ## Frontend
 npm install
 npm run dev -> builds index-bundle